pileks/whitelist_token_sale/README.md

   * Transfers SOL from the user's wallet to the Sale PDA
   * **(Mint version)** Mints tokens directly into the user's wallet
   * **(Vault version)** Transfers tokens from the Sale PDA into the user's wallet

+### Development tidbits

+[`actions/src/shared/action-parameters.ts`](./actions/src/shared/action-parameters.ts) contains code that allows developers to reduce boilerplate around action parameters.

+It does this by providing a simple UX to define a set of action parameters and it can then create a list of them by using `getActionParametersFromDefinition`.
+Additionally, it can parse parameters and provide a `Result`-like experience while doing so through `getActionParametersFromRequest`.